 For the fan, though– Thursday Night Football keeps our heads in the game just when we start to forget about our ailing Fantasy teams.
 Make sure you’ve got your team locked in because you’d better believe those points on Thursday count!
-But if you’re not a cable subscriber, you might have a tough time streaming Thursday Night Football.
-A live stream may be available in your area but here are all of the details you’ll need start watching TNF online for free.
+But if you’re not a cable subscriber, you might have a tough time streaming Thursday Night Football unless you use one of the options below.

 Is there an Official Thursday Night Football Live Stream?